architect/arc.codes/src/shared/en/aws/quickstart.md

 # Prerequisites

-This project assumes you are running Node `8.10.x` and npm `6.0.x` locally.
+This project assumes you are running Node `8.10.x` and NPM `6.0.x` locally.
 Please keep in mind that AWS Lambda runs Node `8.10.x`.

 ## AWS Setup